Severe cold weather to hit UK as temperatures plunge

 “A yellow National Severe Weather Warning for snow has been issued for Wednesday covering northern Scotland.

 “We can expect to see some snow and wintry showers further south as the week progresses, particularly in coastal areas or over higher ground.
-There will be widespread frosts with temperatures falling to as low as -10°C overnight in isolated spots by the end of the week.”
+There will be widespread frosts with temperatures falling to as low as minus 10C overnight in isolated spots by the end of the week.”

+Downing Street on Monday said it was confident that the UK has sufficient energy supplies to get through the cold period.

 Dr Agostinho Sousa, consultant in public health medicine at the UK Health Security Agency (UKHSA), said older people and those with heart or lung conditions are particularly at risk from the cold weather, adding: “If you have a pre-existing medical condition, you should heat your home to a temperature that is comfortable for you.